Maurizio Carta

-Maurizio Carta (born Palermo, Sicily, 1967) is an Italian urban planner and architect.
+Maurizio Carta (born 1967) is an Italian urban planner and architect.
 He is full professor of urban and regional planning at the Department of Architecture at the University of Palermo, he teaches urban design and planning and he is the author of several scientific publications.

-Biography
+Early life and education

+Carta was born in 1967 in Palermo, Sicily.

-Carta graduated in 1991 in Architecture with a specialization in Urbanism.
+He graduated in 1991 in Architecture with a specialization in Urbanism.
 In 1996 he obtained a PhD in urban and regional planning at the University of Palermo.
 In 1999 and 2000 he was Visiting Scholar at the Columbia University of New York, under the scientific lead of Peter Marcuse.

+Career

 In 1998 he was among the founders of the Bachelor and Master Degree in "Urbanism and Regional and Landscape Planning" of the University of Palermo, which was inspired by the holistic urban planning vision of Adriano Olivetti and Giovanni Astengo.
 From November 2015 he is the president of the Polytechnic School of the University of Palermo.
 He is the director and the scientific responsible of the “Smart Planning Lab”, an applied research lab in advanced planning for smart cities and social innovation.
 From 2013 to October 2015 he was the coordinator of the B.Sc in "Urbanism, regional and landscape planning" and of the M.Sc in "Urban and Regional Planning".
 He is senior expert on strategic planning, urbanism, urban regeneration and local development and he was the author of several urban, landscape and strategic plans in Sicily and in Southern Italy.
 He is member of Italian Society of Urbanism (SIU) Steering Committee, member of Italian Institute of Urbanism (INU) Steering Committee and member of Urban Academy (AU) Steering Committee.
 He is member of the Scientific Committee of the international review TRIA.
 Rivista internazionale di cultura urbanistica (Università Degli Studi Di Napoli Federico II).
 He is member of the Editorial Board of the international review Monograph.it (ListLab Laboratorio Internazionale di Strategie Editoriali, Trento-Barcelona).
 He is member of the Editorial Board of the international review EWT/ EcoWebTown (ISSN 2039-2656).
 He is member of the Scientific Committee of the international review Portus Plus Six-monthly online review of RETE.

 He is the author of the "Cityforming Protocol", an innovative protocol for urban regeneration able to reactivate by stages the stationary metabolism of a declining urban area, starting from its latent regenerative components, enabling multiple cycles, increasing intensity to create a new urban sustainable ecosystem over time.
 The Cityforming acts for incremental and adaptive steps required to produce partial results that become the foundation of the next generative phase.
 The Cityforming, progressing through the stages of colonisation, consolidation and development, produces the necessary “urban oxygen" for the formation of an appropriate ecosystem able to generate a new active metabolism that reactivates inactive cycles, reconnects the broken ones or that actives new ones, more adapted to the new identity of transition places.